-‘Agents Of Shield’ Star Henry Simmons Explains Why Mack Is His Favorite Character To Play
+‘Agents Of S.H.I.E.L.D.’
+Star Henry Simmons Explains Why Mack Is His Favorite Character To Play

 Simmons said making the decision to be a part of telling a superhero story was a no-brainer.

 “Every day, stepping on set was fun.
-You dress up and get to carry a shotgun-axe.
+You dress up and get to carry a shotgun-ax.
 It was like I was a kid again,” he said.

-Speaking of the shotgun-axe, Simmons said it was one of the only things he wanted to take home on the last day of filming.
-He said the asked the show’s production team for the prop, but they turned him down, saying they needed to have it for something.
-However, months later, he said he received a call and someone showed up with his favorite shotgun-axe prop.
+Speaking of the shotgun-ax, Simmons said it was one of the only things he wanted to take home on the last day of filming.
+The actor said he asked the show’s production team for the prop, but they turned him down, saying they needed to have it for something.
+However, months later, he received a call and someone showed up with his favorite shotgun-ax prop.

 “My wife was like, ‘What is that?’
-I said, ‘This is my shotgun-axe,’ and she saw how happy I was,” he said.
+I said, ‘This is my shotgun-ax,’ and she saw how happy I was,” he said.
 “I have to tell you, I was so overjoyed, having that.”

-The actor also shared his first memories of walking on to the Agents of SHIELD set, and how emotional it was for him at the time.
+The actor also shared his first memories of walking on to the Agents of S.H.I.E.L.D. set, and how emotional it was for him at the time.
 Simmons said when he joined the show’s cast for Season 2, he felt a bit overwhelmed from a personal standpoint.
-He said, at the time, the show’s episodes weren’t available on Netflix so he wasn’t able to get a better idea of what he was getting himself into.
+He said, at the time, the show’s episodes weren’t available on Netflix so he didn’t know exactly what he was getting himself into.
 The actor said he even made the mistake of thinking “FitzSimmons” was one person instead of realizing it was a combination of two names, Leopold Fitz, played by Iain De Caestecker, and Jemma Simmons, played by Elizabeth Henstridge.

-As for the series finale, Simmons was careful not to give away too many details of the plot, but said he believed fans would be happy with the way things wrapped up for their favorite characters.
+As for the series finale, Simmons was careful not to give away too many details of the plot but said he believed fans would be happy with the way things wrapped up for their favorite characters.